w3c/wot-architecture/proposals/lifecycle-model-proposal-zolkis.md

 A `native protocol` or `underlying protocol` in this document refers to an IoT protocol on which WoT can operate through protocol bindings, such as CoAP, OCF, MQTT, OneM2M, Lightweight M2M, Anima, OPC-UA, HTTP, WSS etc.

 ### Key Requirements
 1. WoT should be able to _describe the operational mode_ of the underlying device and protocol(s).
-For WoT to work, the precondition is that device must be operational in its native protocol domain.
+For WoT to work, the precondition is that device must be operatioTnal in its native protocol domain.
 Once the underlying device and protocols are operational, there are two options to use it with WoT:
-- consume the device by creating a TD with native protocol bindings
+- consume the device by creating a Thing Description (TD) with native protocol bindings
 - install WoT servient on the device and expose/consume Things.
 2. For management use cases, WoT should be able to _describe the state_ in which the underlying native protocol stack is (for management use cases) even if that is not the operational state (in which WoT is directly interested).
 This can be done in two ways:
-  - either _exposing the native state names transparently_, i.e. we don't defines names for those states in Wot,
+  - either _exposing the native state names transparently_, i.e. we don't define names for those states in WoT,
   - or _mapping_ them to generalized WoT state names.
 The latter seems to be the main topic of the discussion.
 3. WoT should be able to _describe the security model_ of the device (in any state) as security is one of the key aspects during IoT device lifecycle.
 Since different protocols might use different terminology, a mapping of terms used in WoT is needed to be included.
 4. WoT may want to be also able to _describe state transitions_, especially what needs to be done to a device to bring it to operational state in its native protocol domain.
 An attempt on this is made in this document.

 ### Candidate stakeholder names
 The main stakeholders are inherited from native protocols, which in turn are trying to solve the same use cases as the other protocols and therefore use stakeholder and state names that enable establishing a common terminology:
 - _manufacturer_
 - "vendor" or "service provider" or "site" or "solution provider", perhaps _provider_ being the best